Tahsin974/bd-master-developer/README.md

-# 🧑‍💻 BD Master Developer - Portfolio Website
+# 🧑‍💻 CodexBond - Portfolio Website

-Welcome to the official portfolio of **BD Master Developer**, crafted with modern web technologies to showcase our services, achievements, and the team behind the innovation.
+Welcome to the official portfolio of **CodexBond**, crafted with modern web technologies to showcase our services, achievements, and the team behind the innovation.

 🌐 **Live Website**: [https://tahsin-bd-master-developer.netlify.app](https://tahsin-bd-master-developer.netlify.app)

 ## 🚀 Overview

-BD Master Developer specializes in:
+CodexBond specializes in:

 - Full-stack web development
 - Custom software solutions